-This rear panel female BNC connector is for low frequency (dc to approximately 360 Hz), low voltage measurements.
-This input is calibrated for inputs up to ± 10 V, but will accept signals up to ± 15 V. See "Making Measurements with the Auxiliary Input" on page 3-68 for more information.

-EXT REF IN

-This rear panel female BNC connector accepts a >-5 dBm 10 MHz signal from an external time base reference.
-The nominal input impedance is $50~\Omega$
+- AUX INPUTThis rear panel female BNC connector is for low frequency (dc to approximately 360 Hz), low voltage measurements.
+This input is calibrated for inputs up to ±10 V, but will accept signals up to ±15 V. See "Making Measurements with the Auxiliary Input" on page 3-52 for more information. - EXT REF IN This rear panel female BNC connector accepts a > -5 dBm 10 MHz signal from an external time base reference.
+The nominal input impedance is 50 $\Omega$

-EXT TRIG IN/OUT

-This rear panel female BNC connector allows triggering of a analyzer sweep by an external signal.
+EXT TRIG IN/OUT This rear panel female BNC connector allows triggering of a analyzer sweep by an external signal.
 When the external signal is pulled to a high TTL level, the analyzer is triggered to do either one complete sweep, or sweep to the next (frequency) point.
 (The type of sweep that gets triggered is determined by the softkey selection made under the Trigger Source menu.)
 When the external signal is pulled to ground, triggering is inhibited.
 This connector also acts as an output: during a sweep, the analyzer pulses a low TTL level each time a (frequency) point is measured.
 This is an open-collector signal which you can drive low, but must not drive high, since the analyzer also drives it.

-LIMIT TEST TTL IN/OUT

-This rear panel female BNC connector provides a bi-directional open-collector TTL high signal.
+LIMIT TEST TTL IN/OUT This rear panel female BNC connector provides a bi-directional open-collector TTL high signal.
 The output goes high when the limit test passes.
 The output goes low if the limit test fails.
-This is an open-collector signal which you can drive low, but must not drive high, since the analyzer also drives it.

-Limit testing can be set independently on each of the two measurement channels.
-If both measurement channels are being used, and the limit test is ON for both channels, both measurement channels must pass for the output to go high.
+This is an open-collector signal which you can drive low, but must not drive high, since the analyzer also drives it. channels.
+If both test is ON for bo n be set independently on each of the two measurement measurement channels are being used, and the limit th channels, both measurement channels must pass for high.
 See the following table.